vuejs/docs/src/guide/scaling-up/testing.md

 ### Other Options {#other-options}

-- [Peeky](https://peeky.dev/) is another fast unit test runner with first-class Vite integration.
-It is also created by a Vue core team member and offers a GUI-based testing interface.

-- [Jest](https://jestjs.io/) is a popular unit testing framework, and can be made to work with Vite via the [vite-jest](https://github.com/sodatea/vite-jest) package.
+- [Jest](https://jestjs.io/) is a popular unit testing framework.
 However, we only recommend Jest if you have an existing Jest test suite that needs to be migrated over to a Vite-based project, as Vitest offers a more seamless integration and better performance.

 ## Component Testing {#component-testing}